benhoskings/babushka.me/pith/running-babushka.html.markdown

     $ babushka help meet

-You can abberviate subcommands as long as they remain unique.
-All the subcommands except 'sources' and 'search' can be abbreviated to a single letter without any ambiguity.
+You can abbreviate subcommands as long as they remain unique; at present, each one can be abbreviated to a single letter without any ambiguity.

 ## Running deps